 Supported by: EU H2020

 End Date: December 2018

 This project has received funding from the European Union’s Horizon 2020 Programme for research, technological development and demonstration under grant agreement no. 646296.

-The FLEXOLIGHTING programme is focussed on research and innovations on materials, processes and device technology for OLED lighting with the intention of building a supply chain within Europe.
-The aim is to realise OLED devices over a large area/surface with high brightness, high uniformity and long life time.
+The FLEXOLIGHTING programme is focussed on research and innovations in materials, processes and device technology for OLED lighting with the intention of building a supply chain within Europe.
+The aim is to realise OLED devices over a large area/surface with high brightness, high uniformity and long lifetime.
 A demonstrator will be built and delivered at the end of the project.
 The main targets are (i).
-Cost of the lighting panels should be less than Euro 1 per 100 lumens. (ii) High luminous efficiency, in excess of 100 lm/W with improved out-coupling efficiency. (iii) White light life-time of at least 1000 hours at 97% of the original luminance of 5000 cdm-2. (iv) The materials and the devices therefrom will allow for differential aging of the colours, thus maintaining the same colour co-ordinates and CRI over its use. (v) Attention will be paid to recyclability and environmental impact of the materials and the OLED lighting systems.
+The cost of the lighting panels should be less than Euro 1 per 100 lumens. (ii) High luminous efficiency, in excess of 100 lm/W with improved out-coupling efficiency. (iii) White light lifetime of at least 1000 hours at 97% of the original luminance of 5000 cdm-2. (iv) The materials and the devices therefrom will allow for differential aging of the colours, thus maintaining the same colour coordinates and CRI over its use. (v) Attention will be paid to recyclability and environmental impact of the materials and the OLED lighting systems.
 The FLEXOLIGHTING project will also ensure European industrial leadership in lighting.

 Brunel University, Tata Steel, Novalia Ltd, Robinson Brothers Ltd, Aixtron SE, Beneq Oy, Marks and Spencer’s.